christianalfoni/christianalfoni.github.io/_posts/2014-09-08-jquery-as-a-framework-could-that-work.md

         '</ul>',
       '</div>'
     );
-  });
+  };
 });
 {% endhighlight %}
 In this example our component listens to the `AppState`.
 If it triggers it will run the update method on itself.
 The update method rerenders the component.
 You can call `this.update()` at any time, though you will mostly use it with state updates.
-We are also listening to clicks on the button in our template.
+We are also listening to clicks on the button in our DOM representation.
 When triggered the component will create a new todo and call the `addTodo` action, passing the new todo.
 Lets sum this up.

 This is what happens when the component is made available to the user: